 The following are various A/B tests that don’t fit in any of the above categories.
 They fall under sales funnels, website design/structure, and more.

 Multiple-column landing pages definitely look a whole lot cooler than those with single columns.

 But in CRO, coolness doesn’t count.

-In fact, a SaaS company increased their conversion rate by 680.6% when they changed their two-column pricing page to a single-column page (Marketing Experiments).
+In fact, a SaaS company increased its conversion rate by 680.6 percent when it changed its two-column pricing page to a single-column page.

 15. Background Images and Patterns